-- The incurrence of debt as part of the plan to capitalize Conduent with total cash of approximately \$410 million and total principal debt of approximately \$2,250 million and the transfer of approximately \$1,905 million of the net proceeds of such debt to Xerox; - The exchange of all of the outstanding shares of Xerox Series A Preferred Stock for shares of Xerox Series B Preferred Stock and shares of Conduent Series A Preferred Stock; - The settlement of related party account balances between us and Xerox; - The transfer of certain corporate and other assets and liabilities between us and Xerox; - · The removal of non-recurring separation costs, which were incurred during the six months ended June 30, 2016; and - The tax-free distribution, for U.S. federal income tax purposes, of shares of our common stock to Xerox stockholders, based on the distribution of one share of our common stock for every five Xerox common shares outstanding as of the record date for the distribution, and the resulting redesignation of Xerox's historical net investment as common stock and additional paid-in capital.
+- The incurrence of debt as part of the plan to capitalize Conduent with total cash of approximately \$400 million and total principal debt of approximately \$2,400 million and the transfer of approximately \$2,055 million of the net proceeds of such debt to Xerox; - The settlement of related party account balances between us and Xerox; - The transfer of certain corporate and other assets and liabilities between us and Xerox; - · The removal of non-recurring separation costs, which were incurred during the six months ended June 30, 2016; and - The tax-free distribution, for U.S. federal income tax purposes, of shares of our common stock to Xerox stockholders, based on the distribution of one share of our common stock for every five Xerox common shares outstanding as of the record date for the distribution, and the resulting redesignation of Xerox's historical net investment as common stock and additional paid-in capital.